EstenGrove/Bash-Snippets/DigitalOcean/README.md

 NOTE: the `default` files are literally the default configs.
 It's best NOT to modify them, but rather clone them, then make changes to the cloned copy.

 - `/etc/nginx/sites-enabled/default`: handles which sites (ie domains) are enabled in nginx.
 - `/etc/nginx/sites-available/default`: handles which sites (ie domains) are publicly accessible in nginx.
+Also used for reverse proxies.